andyGallagher/reversible-audio-buffer-source-node/README.md

 //

 // In a browser environment:
-import { ReversibleAudioBufferSourceNode } from "reversible-audio-buffer-source-node";
+import { ReversibleAudioBufferSourceNode } from "simple-reversible-audio-buffer-source-node";

 const reversibleAudioBufferSourceNode = new ReversibleAudioBufferSourceNode(
     audioContext,